-The night’s sky will be lit by the Full Moon in Aquarius on August 15th at 5:29 am (PDT).
-Last year, here in the Similkameen Valley, the skies were hazy due to the wildfires burning nearby in the tinder dry woodlands and gave the Blood Moon an orange appearance.
-I am not sure if the Moon will go orange this year, as there has been no smoke, as the haze from the wildfires deepens the orange hue of the Full Moon.
+The night’s sky will be lit by the Full Moon in Aquarius on August 22nd at 6:49 am (PDT).
+Here in the Similkameen Valley, the skies are hazy due to the wildfires burning nearby (about 33 km from where I am located) in the tinder dry woodlands and give the Moon an orange appearance.
+The wildfires deepen the orange hue of the Full Moon.

 The energy of the Full Moon illuminates your current emotional state, so if you are grounded and centered then that will be magnified, but if you are feeling chaotic then that energy becomes exaggerated.
 Typically, the energy of the Full Moon can be felt 2 to 3 days before and after the Full Moon.

 I am not an astrology expert, but I like to dabble here and there, especially regarding the lunar cycle.
 Have you noticed that the New Moons are in sync with the sun sign, but Full Moons are always in the opposite astrological sign.
 For example, the sun is currently in Leo, so the Full Moon on August 22nd will be in Aquarius.

 The Full Moon in Aquarius is connected to awakening your mind, wanting to contribute to the collective consciousness, feeling altruistic, and releasing false perceptions to create space for truths to rise.
 Aquarius is also a visionary sign, so don’t be reluctant to collaborate with an ally to create the social change you want to see in the world

 For the altar, I am drawn to honouring the Element of Air, which rules the astrological sign of Aquarius.
 Air is connected to the Swords Suit in the Tarot, thus presides over the mind.
 The medicine of Air is associated with all that swirls inside your mind: ideas, thoughts, anxiety . . . and how you express yourself.